buddhist-uni/buddhist-uni.github.io/_courses/form.md

 #### Cintita Chapter 5: The History of the Sāsana

 {% include content_blurb.html category="av" slug="end-of-the-buddhist-utopia_sujato" %}
-- Bhante Sujato starts by asking why Buddhism died out in India, and what factors will lead to the end of our own (present day) "Buddhist Utopia"
+- Bhante Sujato asks why Buddhism died out in India, and what factors might lead to the end of our own (present day) "Buddhist Utopia"

 [CBT] Th.191
 {:.mb-0}
-- The Buddha gives his answer to what will cause the sāsana to survive or not.
+- The Buddha gives his answer to what will cause the sāsana to thrive or not.

 {% include content_blurb.html category="essays" slug="monasticism-and-western-adaption_karma-lekshe-tsomo" %}
 - Buddhist monasticism faces many challenges as it comes West, especially for nuns, but looking to history and our principles can help us navigate the future.